November 12, 2025

 • Global and domestic market conditions

-• Company-specific capital allocation choices (for example, preferring dividends or capex instead)
+• Company-specific capital allocation choices, such as preferring dividends or capex instead

 It is reasonable to say that the new tax regime has made buybacks less attractive for some categories of investors, especially those in higher tax slabs.
 But it is only one piece of a larger picture.